 In the case of white wear gold in Islam, though it’s not pure gold still has a high percentage of gold.
 So It must not be used by men, while some consider it permissible.
 And Platinum is not allowed.

 And gemstones are permitted, but remember, ALLAH controls your fate.
 A piece of stone cannot make your wishes come true, so if you are wearing it for luck, be aware!
 You are going wrong whether you are a man or a woman.

 Gold plating, Gold Alloys:

-“Whoever avoids doubtful matters has absolved himself (from wrong) in his religion and in his honor.”
-(Muslim no. 2090)
+“Whoever avoids doubtful matters has absolved himself (from wrong) in his religion and honor.”

 Isn’t your religion and honor more worth than a gold-plated watch or cuff link?

-Why can’t men wear gold in Islam while it’s Halaal for women?
+Why can’t men wear gold in Islam while it’s Halal for women?